kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ![]({{site.baseurl}}/assets/img/2023-08-02-FIN6 Adversary Emulation - Phase 1/2023-08-02-Metasploit_MsfConsole_Show_Options.png){:width="100%"}

-As youn can see, the payload is currently set to default <kbd>generic/shell_reverse_tcp</kbd>.
+Base on the result, the payload is currently set to default <kbd>generic/shell_reverse_tcp</kbd>.
 We need to configure the payload and exploit appropriately, so the Meterpreter shell can connect back to our attackerVM machine.
-In this case, we need to inform the exploit handler for the type of the payload that we generated:
+In this case, we need to inform the exploit handler for the type of the payload that we generated which is the <kbd>windows/x64/meterpreter/reverse_tcp</kbd>:

 ```bash
 msf6 exploit(multi/handler) > set payload windows/x64/meterpreter/reverse_tcp